EQuaVe/GTAReach/tchecker/doc/file-format-combined.md

-The TChecker GTA file format is used to describe a generalised timed automata.
+The TChecker file format is used to describe timed automata, event-clock automata, general timed automata.
 A file consists in a sequence of declarations of processes, clocks, locations, edges, etc, as described below.
 Declarations can appear in any order, as soon as these two rules are respected: